 The rule here expressed is grounded in the notion that similarity of names is sufficient to establish identity of persons when there is no evidence to the contrary.
 See Chamblee v.
 Tarbox, 27 Tex.
 139, 144-45 (1863).
 Cf., Dittman v.
 Cornelius, 234 S.W.
 880 (Tex.
 Comm'n App.
 1921, judgm't adopted) (holding that proof of identity need not be conclusive).
 In Haney v.
-Gartin, 113 S.W.
+Gartin, 113

+S.W.
 166 (Tex.
 Civ.
 App.
 1908, writ denied), the objection was made that "Mary E. Kurtz," one of the grantors, was not shown to have a connection with the title, although the deed contained a recital that "Mary E. Kurtz" was "formerly Mary E. Newlin."
 This recital was sufficient, said the court, to show that "Mary E. Kurtz," who signed the deed, was the same person as "Mary E. Newlin," to whom the land had been devised.
 Recitals of identity were likewise deemed sufficient to explain discrepancies between the names of grantors and the record owners in Auerbach v.
 Wylie, 19 S.W.
 856 (Tex.
 1892) and Russell v.
 Oliver, 14 S.W.
 264 (Tex.
 1890).

 With some exceptions, the Assumed Business or Professional Name Act, Tex.
 Bus. & Com.
 Code Ann.
 Ch.
-36, requires persons and entities doing business under an assumed name to file a certificate thereof in specified offices, but one merely owning or holding property under an assumed name is not necessarily required to file a certificate.
-See Tex.
-Bus. & Com.
-Code Ann. § 36.10 comment of bar committee.
+71, requires persons and entities doing business under an assumed name to file a certificate thereof in specified offices.
 Failure to file the required certificate does not void or impair transactions by the offending party.
 Paragon Oil Syndicate v.
 Rhoades Drilling Co., 277 S.W.
 1036 (Tex.
-1925).
+1925); Tex.
+Bus. & Com.
+Code Ann. §71.201.
 Reference to a county's assumed name certificate records may be helpful in resolving identity questions and may be relied upon in the absence of inconsistent information.